tararoys/mouse_guide/README.md

 This is a mouse guide use for precision voice commands.

-To get this to work, drag these two files into the user directory of your Talon home folder.
+To get this to work, put mouse_guide.talon and mouse_guide.py into the user directory of your Talon home folder.

 When you turn on talon, a crosshair guide will appear on your mouse.
 The crosshairs will have hash marks.